Albertzue/learning_notes/aws/DOP-C02/mock_answer.md

 B
 A
 D
-B !
 B
-C ! deployment group
-D
 B
+C ! deployment group you can define many groups for deploy type: ec2/on-premise  asg and lambda D
+B
 D !
-B
 BD ! log to s3?
 BCF !
 BD !
+AD
-D
+D  C
 C !
 B
 BD
 A !
 BD !
 A !
-B
+B A
 C !
+A
 BD
 C
 B